Commercial Insurance

 Public entity insurance pricing is driven by a combination of factors.
 Understanding these can help your entity manage costs while maintaining appropriate coverage:

-• Loss history: Entities with a history of significant claims — particularly law enforcement or employment practices claims — will face higher premiums.
-A formal risk management program can help demonstrate improved risk quality.
+Entities with a history of significant claims — particularly law enforcement or employment practices claims — will face higher premiums.

-• Cyber security posture: Multi-factor authentication, regular backups, staff training, and incident response plans all reduce cyber premiums.
-Many insurers now require these as a condition of coverage.
+Multi-factor authentication, regular backups, staff training, and incident response plans all reduce cyber premiums.
+Many insurers now require these.

 How Gerald Ross Agency Helps Oregon Coast Public Entities